Kim Petras: 2008–2015: Career beginnings

+At 19 years old, Petras moved to Los Angeles, living in the garage of a producer in Redondo Beach.

-In 2013, Petras was featured on two singles named "Flight to Paris" and "Hearbeat" by German DJ Klaas.
+In 2013, Petras was featured on two singles named "Flight to Paris" and "Heartbeat" by German DJ Klaas.
 Throughout the next few years, Petras worked with producers including The Stereotypes, C.J.
 Abraham, Stephen Dresser, Johan "Jones" Wetterberg, Edward Ellis, and Aaron Joseph on a music career, releasing demos on her SoundCloud page, including one titled "STFU".
 For her contributions to social media, Petras was ranked at number 19 on Billboard's Artist Chart, listing developing artists, in July 2013.
-In 2015, Petras appeared on "You" by Isaac Phase for his album, Phase 00001.